This post may contain affiliate links. For more information, please see my disclosure policy.

 I worked long and hard on this room (I seriously painted it like 3 times.
 Unnecessarily.
 Long story.
 Bad memories) and I love it!
 Perfect for our little princess!

-Sources: Crib – IKEA (Gulliver), Wooden Letters – Woodland Manufacturing, Metal Storage Rack – Restoration Hardware Baby, Diaper Storage – Amazon, Mobile Hanger – Amazon, Curtains – IKEA, Hanging Lamp – IKEA (cord & shade), Art – You Are So Loved, You Are Getting Very Sleepy, Personalized Monogram (E is for Emma), I DIYed the Nothing Says You Care Like A Clean Diaper and Crying is for Babies, Other Babies
+Sources: Crib – IKEA (Gulliver), Wooden Letters – Woodland Manufacturing, Metal Storage Rack – Restoration Hardware Baby, Diaper Storage – Amazon, Mobile Hanger – Amazon, Curtains – IKEA, Hanging Lamp – IKEA (cord & shade), Art – You Are So Loved, You Are Getting Very Sleepy (no longer available), Personalized Monogram (no longer available), Nothing Says You Care Like A Clean Diaper and Crying is for Babies, Other Babies (both DIY by me)